Skip to content

 Physically, benzodiazepines are used to treat individuals with muscle spasms and seizures.
 The medication is a sedative and can reduce or eliminate twitches and spasms in muscles as well as stop seizures.
 Benzos can also be prescribed for insomnia as they cause sedation.
 However, due to the risk of dependence, other drugs are more commonly prescribed.

 Individuals who use benzos for mental health reasons are prescribed medication to help treat anxiety disorders like generalized anxiety disorders and panic disorders.
-As a sedative, benzodiazepines help individuals to maintain lower levels of anxiety and stress in relation to anxiety-filled situations.
+As a sedative, benzodiazepines help individuals maintain lower levels of anxiety and stress in relation to anxiety-filled situations.

 Are Benzodiazepines Addictive?